What Is Klonopin?

 You’ll be sober at the end of detox, but you may not have robust relapse prevention skills.
 Develop them in rehabilitation programs.

 Choose an inpatient rehab program and stay away from home-based triggers.
-Or choose an outpatient rehab and live at home while you work on your addiction.
+Or, you may benefit from an outpatient rehab that allows you to live at home while you work on your addiction.
 There are benefits to both forms of rehab, so talk to your treatment team about which option is right for you.

 Aftercare